 The Osprey Advocate annual training is for Stockton students, faculty and staff interested in becoming volunteer crisis advocates who are used to respond to sexual assault, domestic violence, dating violence and stalking cases that involve Stockton students.
 Osprey Advocates are utilized by the Stockton Women’s, Gender, and Sexuality Center (WGSC) and supervised by the county run program at Avanzar (formerly ‘The Women’s Center’).
 This intensive training will allow volunteers to pursue certification enabling them to work directly with victims of power-based personal violence.
 This opportunity can also provide students with service-learning credits on academic transcripts, and is an excellent networking and resume-building opportunity.

-Our in-person training has been scheduled for Spring Break 2022, M-F 9am-5pm
+Our March 2024 in-person training will be scheduled during Stockton's Spring Break, M-F 9am-5pm